Gering High School's Bulldog Barkers host speech meet

-Gering High School’s Bulldog Barkers hosted their speech invitational on Friday afternoon, bringing in schools from across the area to compete and perform.
+Gering High School’s Bulldog Barkers hosted their speech invitational on Friday, Feb.
+17, bringing in schools from across the area to compete and perform.

 The schools competed in 10 events over the course of the afternoon and evening, all of which contributed to their overall score and ranking.